Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 #### Metrics data

 The metrics data represent an aggregation of the transaction data made during a certain period of time.
 The aggregation is based on the API name and API response code.
-This metrics are automatically reported every 15 minutes by default to Amplify platform and cannot be inactivated.
-These data are presented in Amplify platform > Analytics > API Usage sreen.
+The metrics are automatically reported every 15 minutes, by default, to Amplify platform and cannot be inactivated.
+The data can be viewed at **Amplify platform > Analytics > API Usage**, and includes:

-It contains the following information:

 Structural Fields: